Want to get on ODSP but don't know how?

 (a) General

 Essential to determining the amount of income support (the amount of the cheque or direct deposit) is the concept of "budgetary requirements" ("BRs").
-The following simple formula sets out how income support is determined [Reg s.29(1)]: Amount of Income Assistance = Budgetary Requirements minus deductions Deductions such as chargeable income are discussed in Ch.7: "Income Rules".
+The following rough formula sets out how income support is determined [General Reg s.29(1)]: Amount of Income Assistance = Budgetary Requirements minus Deductions Deductions such as chargeable income are discussed in Ch.7: "Income Rules".
 Overpayment deductions are discussed in Ch.11, s.3: "Director Decisions: Overpayments".

 (b) Example

-Assume a single recipient with a rent of $500 living alone in a bachelor apartment, with $200 chargeable (ie. deductible) income (this is NOT the same as gross employment income).
-Currently the calculation for this applicant is: $566 Basic Allowance
+Assume a single recipient with a total rent of $800 living alone in a bachelor apartment, with $300 chargeable (ie. deductible) income (this is not the same as gross employment income, this is the earnings clawback).
+Currently the calculation for this applicant is:$786 Basic Allowance

 -------